-Executive Severance Employment Term Renewal Term Noncompete and Confidentiality Neal R. Verfuerth 2 × Salary + 2 Years 2 Years Yes Avg.
-Bonus Michael J. Potts $1 \times \text{Salary} +$ 1 Year 1 Year Yes Avg.
-Bonus John H. Scribante $1/2 \times Salary$ 1 Year 1 Year Yes + Avg.
-Bonus
+Executive Severance Employment Term Renewal Term Non-compete and Confidentiality John H. Scribante 2 × Salary + Avg.
+Bonus 3 Years 2 Years Yes Michael J. Potts $1 \times$ Salary + Avg.
+Bonus 1 Year 1 Year Yes Scott Jensen 1 × Salary + Avg.
+Bonus 1 Year 1 Year Yes

-We set the severance multiples, employment and renewal terms and restrictive covenants under the new employment agreements based on advice from Towers Watson received prior to our initial public offering that such multiples and terms were then consistent with general public company practice and our subjective belief at the time that these amounts and terms were necessary to provide our NEOs with compensation arrangements that will help us to retain and attract high-quality executives in a competitive job market.
-The severance multiples and employment and renewal terms vary among our individual NEOs based on the advice of Towers Watson received prior to our initial public offering that such multiples and terms were then consistent with general public company practice and our subjective judgment.
+We set the severance multiples, employment and renewal terms and restrictive covenants under the employment agreements based on advice from Towers Watson that such multiples and terms were consistent with general public company practice and our subjective belief at the time that these amounts and terms were necessary to provide our NEOs with compensation arrangements that will help us to retain and attract high-quality executives in a competitive job market.
+The severance multiples and employment and renewal terms vary among our individual NEOs based on the advice of Towers Watson that such multiples and terms were consistent with general public company practice and our subjective judgment.
 We did not ascertain the basis or support for Towers Watson's advice that such multiples and other terms are consistent with general public company practice.

-The employment agreements for Messrs.
-Verfuerth, Potts and Scribante also provide enhanced benefits following a change of control of our company.
+The employment agreements for our NEOs also provide enhanced benefits following a change of control of our company.
 Upon a change of control, such executive's employment term is automatically extended for a specified period, which varies among the individual executives as shown in the chart below.
 Following the change of control, the executive is guaranteed the same base salary and a bonus opportunity at least equal to 100% of the prior year's target award and with the same general probability of achieving performance goals as was in effect prior to the change of control.
 In addition, the executive is guaranteed participation in salaried and executive benefit plans that provide benefits, in the aggregate, at least as great as the benefits being provided prior to the change of control.